hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 3.7.0 =
+* Added Enterprise settings for API host and Endpoint.
 * Fixed improper display of the "rate plugin" message on options.php.

 = 3.6.0 =